After an interesting first day we wake up at 9am, get dressed, and head down for breakfast.

 We move through their different identities and different albums.
 From A Hard Day's Night to Sgt.
 Pepper’s Lonely Hearts Club Band to Abbey Road, John, Paul, George, and Ringo transition from clean-cut bowlcuts to psychedelic heroes.

-giant yellow submarine, and different subverted cartoonish images.
+In one of the rooms in the museum there's a giant yellow submarine, and different subverted cartoonish images.
 It all feels pretty trippy.
 The Penny Lane road sign and the entrance to Strawberry Field, a children's home near John Lennon's childhood residence, prove the Beatles' all-time allegiance to their city and how they embedded it within their songscape.

 Then we come out the other side to find the formation of quasi-successful Apple Records and the infamous rooftop performance in New York City which came to spell the end of their magical mystery ride.
 We say goodbye to our headphones and hello to the solo ventures of our Revolution-ary singers.